Serial data acquisition in the Checkweigher Management Information System

-We would like reports to be viewed and printed on demand at any time based
+We want reports to be viewed and printed on-demand at any time based

-upon products, batches, production runs, lines and time periods.
+upon products, batches, production runs, lines, and periods.

-We would like the software to hold a copy of the original data in raw format,
+We want the software to hold a copy of the original data in raw format,

-We would like information from the multiplexor to flow into either
+We want information from the multiplexor to flow into either

 Microsoft Access or Microsoft Excel fields in a systematic order.